zacjszewczyk/firstcrack/README.md

 ## Dependencies

 First Crack does not rely on any third-party tools, code, or frameworks.
-It uses Python 3.7.3, although you may have to adjust the path to the Python binary.
-Thanks to a bug in my development environment, I have to point my Python 3 projects to `#!/usr/local/bin/python3` rather than the usual `#!/usr/bin/python3`.
-If you have Python 3 installed alongside Python 2 in the `/usr/bin/` directory, simply change the first line of the Python files in this project to `#!/usr/bin/python3`.
+It uses Python 2 or 3, based on whatever you have on your system.

 ## Installation